magento/architecture/design-documents/graph-ql/coverage/add-items-to-cart.md

 **Overview**

-As a Magento developer, I need to manipulate the shopping cart via GraphQL so that I can build basic ecommerce experiences for shoppers on the front-end using only GraphQL.
+As a Magento developer, I need to manipulate the shopping cart via GraphQL so that I can programmatically create orders on behalf of a shopper.

 GraphQL needs to provide sufficient mutations (ways to create/update/delete data) for a developer to build out the storefront checkout experience for a shopper.